ekinsokmen/runjavascript-gallery/how-to/integration/shortcuts/README.md

-[Workflow](https://workflow.is/) is a an automation tool for IOS.
+[Shortcuts](https://support.apple.com/en-us/HT208309) is a an automation tool for IOS.
 It is a powerful companion for RunJavaScript app.

-# Useful Workflows
+# Useful Shortcuts

 ## Open URL in RunJavaScript
 Workflow to load a script from given URL and pass the content to RunJavaScript.
 It is an action extension.
 You can trigger it from safari or other browser.
 If the URL is a github file, raw version will be loaded instead.